alexch/codelikethis/public/lessons/learn_to_code/loops.md

 * Change `food.rb` so that it doesn't love every food.
 * If it's a food you like (let's say, pizza), make it print "Yum!
 I love pizza."
-* If it's a food you like (let's say, cabbage), make it print "Yuck!
+* If it's a food you don't like (let's say, cabbage), make it print "Yuck!
 I hate cabbage."

 # times